 In Estonia, there are favourable conditions for nutrient leaching, because the amount of precipitation exceeds evaporation about 1.5 times.
 In crop cultivation, the nutrients leach the most in a period where the soil is not covered by crops, i.e. in autumn since harvesting the crops to the land freezing.

-Contemporary agricultural production comes hand in hand with environmental sustainability.
+Contemporary agricultural production goes hand in hand with environmental sustainability.
 For the functioning of integrated and environmentally friendly agricultural production, the minimisation of soil pollution caused by the use of synthetic plant protection products as well as the preservation of the reserves of soil organic matter and its nutrient capability are essential.